HeardLibrary/workshops/_posts/2015-09-18-online-mapping.md

 ---
 layout: post
-title:  "Getting Started with Maps"
+title:  "Getting Started with Online Mapping"
 date:   2015-09-18 11:00:00
 categories: tech
 description: "Learn basic mapping terminology, learn how to create an online map, and share your work with others."